Cyclotron Radiation Emission Spectroscopy of Electrons from Tritium Beta Decay and $^{83\rm m}$Kr Internal Conversion: Tritium parameter estimates and uncertainties

-The relative change of SNR $\beta(f_c)$, which is a necessary input for the energy correction, was extracted from the field-shifted $\mathrm{^{83m}Kr}$ data by comparing the data to simulation.
-We simulate $\mathrm{^{83m}Kr}$ K-line data for a single deep trap as described in \autoref{sec:sim-events}.
-From the simulation output, the coupled power from each simulated $^{\mathrm{83m}}$Kr event is collected for event-reconstruction processing.
-The trigger and offline event reconstruction process is replaced by a response matrix, mapping the true SNR of an event to a distribution of likely reconstructed SNR that integrates to the detection probability for this event.
+The relative SNR $\beta(f_c)$ is extracted from the field-shifted $\mathrm{^{83m}Kr}$ data by comparing the data to simulation.
+We simulate $\mathrm{^{83m}Kr}$ K-line data for a single deep trap and collect the coupled power from each simulated event.
+Instead of processing the simulated data with the trigger and offline event reconstruction, we apply a response matrix.
+This matrix maps the true SNR of an event to a distribution of likely reconstructed SNR that integrates to the detection probability for this event.
 The coupled power of each event is scaled to SNR before being forward folded with the response matrix.
 The resulting SNR distribution is then compared to the distributions recorded in the field-shifted data for all scan steps.
-Prior to the comparison, the simulated and recorded data are both reduced to a frequency slice around the peak center of $\pm 1\,\si{MHz}$.
+Prior to the comparison, the simulated and recorded data are both reduced to a frequency slice around the peak center of $\pm 1\,\si{MHz}$ (the same cut was applied to the field-shifted $^{\mathrm{83m}}$Kr data).
 The process of scaling the power to SNR, mapping it to a detected SNR distribution, and comparing it to the recorded data is repeated in a $\chi^2$ minimization with the power-to-SNR scaling factor as the only free parameter. $\beta(f_c)$ is calculated by dividing the power-to-SNR scaling factors by the factor for $\Delta B_{\mathrm{FSS}} = 0$ in trap 3.
 The results are shown in \autoref{fig:snr_scaling_vs_frequency}.
 The similarity to \autoref{fig:fss_event_rates} (count rate vs.~frequency from data) gives rise to the direct relation between count rates and $\beta$ in \autoref{fig:count_rate_vs_snr}.
 Note that the lowest frequency point at which $\beta(f_c)$ could be extracted from fits in trap~4 is $\approx 25.85\,\si{GHz}$.
 At the two scan points below this frequency, the limited statistical power of this trap prevented a successful SNR analysis.
-As a result, the energy-corrected detection efficiency in the quad trap $\epsilon(f_c(E_{\rm{kin}}))$ is limited to $f_c \gtrsim 25.85 \,\si{GHz}$ (\autoref{fig:final_efficiency}(b)).
+As a result, the energy-corrected detection efficiency in the quad trap $\epsilon(f_c(E_{\rm{kin}}))$ is limited to $f_c \gtrsim 25.85 \,\si{GHz}$.